Spontivly logo

 Overview

-In 2023, I worked as a Senior Product Designer with Spontivly, a venture-backed startup democratizing data dashboards.
-I designed a platform allowing non-technical users to create custom dashboards without needing an engineer, helping teams make better, data-driven decisions.
+In 2023, I joined Spontivly as the only designer at a venture-backed startup focused on democratizing data dashboards.
+I designed a platform that allowed non-technical users to build custom dashboards without engineering support, enabling faster, more informed decisions across teams.

-• Designed a platform with support for 120+ API integrations
+• Designed a dashboard platform supporting 120+ API integrations for non-technical users

-• Created interactive sales prototypes in Figma that shortened the sales cycle
+• Built interactive sales prototypes in Figma to support deal flow and shorten the sales cycle

 Spontivly social dashboard showing analytics and engagement metrics